evhub/coconut/HELP.md

 0 |> factorial |> print  # 1
 3 |> factorial |> print  # 6
 ```
 Copy, paste!
 This should work exactly like before, except now it raises `MatchError` as a fall through instead of `TypeError`.
-There are three major new concepts to talk about here: `addpattern`, of course, assignment funciton notation, and pattern-matching function definition—how both of the functions above are defined.
+There are three major new concepts to talk about here: `addpattern`, of course, assignment function notation, and pattern-matching function definition—how both of the functions above are defined.

 First, assignment function notation.
 This one's pretty straightforward.
 If a function is defined with an `=` instead of a `:`, the last line is required to be an expression, and is automatically returned.